Bert Jansch: 1980s

 In 1980, an Italian promoter encouraged the original Pentangle to reform for a tour and a new album.
 The reunion started badly, with Terry Cox being injured in a car accident, resulting in the band's debuting at the Cambridge Folk Festival as a four-piece Pentangle.
 They managed to complete a tour of Italy (with Cox in a wheelchair) and Australia, before Renbourn left the band in 1983.
 There then followed a series of personnel changes, including Mike Piggott replacing John Renbourn from 1983 to 1987 and recording Open the Door and In the Round, but ultimately leaving Jansch and McShee as the only original members.
 The final incarnation consisting of Jansch, McShee, Nigel Portman Smith (keyboards), Peter Kirtley (guitar and vocals) and Gerry Conway (drums) survived from 1987 to 1995 and recorded three albums: Think of Tomorrow, One More Road and Live 1994.

 In 1985, two limited edition albums appeared, issued under the name of Loren Auerbach, who was to become Jansch's wife: After the Long Night was released in February 1985, the second, Playing the Game, appearing in October.
 Jansch was initially a guest player, but also became a writer on some of the songs, as well as an arranger and co-vocalist.
 Richard Newman was the primary guitarist and songwriter.
-Auerbach had worked alongside Newman for many years before meeting Jansch.
+Auerbach had worked alongside Newman for a number of years before meeting Jansch.
 Newman and Jansch were the key players on After the Long Night.
 On Playing the Game, Jansch and Newman joined Cliff Aungier, Geoff Bradford (lead guitarist from Cyril Davis' All Stars, from Long John Baldry's Hoochie Coochie Men, and in the first line-up of The Rolling Stones) and Brian Knight (British blues veteran of the Blues By Six).
 The two albums became one—After The Long Night / Playing The Game.
 Jansch played guitar with Richard Newman on the following Newman songs: "I Can't Go Back", "Smiling Faces", "Playing the Game", "Sorrow", "Days and Nights", "The Rainbow Man", "Frozen Beauty", "Christabel", "So Lonely" and "The Miller".
 All songs were sung by Auerbach with the exception of "The Miller", which was sung by Newman.
 Jansch married Auerbach in 1999.

 He had always been a heavy drinker, but in 1987 Jansch fell ill while working with Rod Clements and Marty Craggs, and was rushed to hospital, where he was told that he was "as seriously ill as you can be without dying" and that he had a choice of "giving up alcohol or simply giving up."
 He chose the former option, for which Colin Harper, author of a 2000 biography of Jansch, writes: "There can be no doubt that Bert's creativity, reliability, energy, commitment and quality of performance were all rescued dramatically by the decision to quit boozing."
 Jansch and Clements continued the work they had started before Jansch's illness, resulting in the 1988 Leather Launderette album.